 Two new residence halls, completed in 2003 and 2011, have enhanced student life, allowing more students to reside on campus in bright and spacious settings.
 Both buildings feature environmentally friendly geothermal heating and cooling systems.

-Scheduled to open for fall 2015, the Nexus Building and Welcome Center will be the new home of Adelphi’s College of Nursing and Public Health.
+Scheduled to open for Fall 2016, the Nexus Building and Welcome Center will be the new home of Adelphi’s College of Nursing and Public Health.
 In addition to high-tech laboratories and learning spaces, the 100,000-square-foot building is expected to be LEED certified and will house the Office of University Admissions, student support services, the Office of Alumni Relations, and the Office of University Advancement.